-Society for the Performing Arts is dedicated to enriching the lives of children throughout the greater Houston area and offers the following programs:
+Society for the Performing Arts is dedicated to enriching the lives of K-12 and college students throughout the greater Houston area and offers the following programs:

 Arts Education Internship